dOrgTech/docs/lifecycle/activation.md

 ### 3. Submit your Proposal

-[Submit this join form](https://airtable.com/shrax93Om9NgA54yK) and then you'll be redirected to an auto-generated proposal in [Alchemy](https://alchemy.daostack.io/).
+[Submit this join form](https://airtable.com/shrax93Om9NgA54yK) and then you'll be redirected to an auto-generated proposal in the [xDAI Alchemy DAO](https://alchemy-xdai.herokuapp.com/).

 {% hint style="danger" %}
 Before submitting the proposal, make sure to add your